 - Modular design reduces installation cost

 We hope the Permeable Proflow Pavers™ ultimate guide has been informative to your specific project.
 Our permeable pavers made of Black Locust wood will give you the perfect finish for your next urban green space or green roof project.
-Please contact a Black Locust Lumber specialist for further assistance.
+If you are looking for permeable pavers that are a sustainable alternative to tropical hardwoods with low maintenance needs and add a beautiful finishing touch, please contact a Black Locust Lumber specialist for further assistance.